C. David Stellpflug

 - State Bar of Wisconsin – Member

-- Green Bay Estate Planning Forum – Vice President
+- Green Bay Estate Planning Forum – President

 - Estate Planning Council of Northeast Wisconsin – Member

 - Brown County Bar Association - Member

 - St. Thomas More Society – Member

 - Business and Corporate: In the business and corporate arena, David has a broad range of experience ranging from the simple to the complex including but not limited to entity selection, formation and dissolution, shareholder agreements, director issues, succession planning, contract preparation and review, mergers and acquisitions, reorganizations, commercial transactions, franchise agreements, and related tax issues.

 - Estate Planning: Under estate planning, David helps his clients achieve their goals through the use of wills, revocable trusts, irrevocable trusts, estate tax minimization, powers of attorney for health care and finance, probate avoidance, family limited partnerships and limited liability companies, living wills, elder law planning, and authorizations for final disposition.